 Sumak Kawsay: the core of our work

-The course and the dynamic of the ecocentre is based on the Sumak Kawsay's concept, which translates to “life in harmony with nature” in the Kichwa language and origins in Indigenous cultures throughout the Andean region and the Amazon rainforest.
+The course and the dynamic of our Centre is based on the Sumak Kawsay's concept, which translates to “life in harmony with nature” in the Kichwa language and origins in indigenous cultures throughout the Andean region and the Amazon rainforest.

-Sumak kawsay promotes the idea that the collective wellbeing of the community is achieved through harmony within nature.
-This way of life is integral to our cultures and this way is one of the alternatives to “Western” ideas of development that emphasize profit, commodification, and infinite growth.
+Sumak kawsay promotes the idea that the collective well-being of the community is achieved through harmony within nature.
+This way of life is integral to our cultures an alternative to “Western” ideas of development that emphasize profit, commodification and infinite growth.

-This indigenous worldview sees nature as alive and humans as a part of an interdependent community that includes all other life forms.
+This indigenous worldview sees nature as a living being and humans as a part of an interdependent community that includes all other life forms.
 This community of life is entirely dependent on what nature offers: fertile soil, healthy bodies of water, abundant flora and fauna, thriving forests.
 And it is these things along the traditions and knowledge systems—not material wealth or accumulation—what truly constitute Sumak Kawsay.

 What is included?